Ricky Schroder: As a child actor

+as the younger brother of Brad Pitt.

 Later career

 After graduating from high school, Schroder enrolled in Mesa State College in Grand Junction, Colorado.
 His co-starring role in the Western miniseries Lonesome Dove and its sequel, Return to Lonesome Dove, helped him to be recognized in more mature roles.
 His roles as Danny Sorenson on three seasons of NYPD Blue, nurse Paul Flowers in Scrubs, Dr. Dylan West on Strong Medicine, and Mike Doyle on the 2007 season of 24 worked to cement that perception with the viewing audience.
 In the fall of 2002 he hosted The New American Sportsman on ESPN2, a remake of the 1965–1986 outdoor TV series The American Sportsman.

 Schroder made his directorial debut in 2004 with the feature film Black Cloud, a drama also written by him about a Navajo boxer.
 Black Cloud received positive receptions at film festivals, including two awards at the Phoenix Film Festival and Best Director award for Schroder at the San Diego Film Festival.
 He also directed and starred in the music video for "Whiskey Lullaby", a song by Brad Paisley and Alison Krauss.
 The video garnered Schroder an award for Best Music Video at the 2005 Nashville Film Festival, while at the 2005 CMT Music Awards, the video won an award for Collaborative Video of the Year, and Schroder won for Director of the Year.

 In 2009, he directed the adventure horror film Hellhounds.
 He guest-starred in a January 2011 episode of ABC's No Ordinary Family.

 With his production company, Ricky Schroder Productions, he produced Starting Strong, a series of recruiting commercials for the U.S. Army shot as reality series in 2013.
 His production company has well as other documentaries The Fighting Season, My Fighting Season, and The Volunteers.
 Schroder spent 110 days in Afghanistan with the US military in 2014 to capture footage.
 In 2013 he directed, produced, and starred in the TV film Our Wild Hearts for the Hallmark Channel, and the following year co-produced and starred in the anthology film Locker 13.
 He portrayed the father of Dolly Parton in the 2015 TV film Dolly Parton's Coat of Many Colors and its sequel, Dolly Parton's Christmas of Many Colors: Circle of Love.